AskDavis/LG-Gram-17Z90N/README.md

 | Sound Card          | Conexant CX8200                         |
 | Wireless Card       | Intel® Wi-Fi 6 AX201                    |

-## Work In Progress
+# Work In Progress
+- I have had this laptop since November, spent so many hours on this (so far I havent found anyone who has had success) and Finally got it to work YAY!
+- I am excited to get this fully finished but still have more to do!
+Will update when I fix whats not working!

 ## Instructions
 ### 1. BIOS Settings
-- Hold F2 to enter BIOS on boot up,
+- Hold F2 to enter BIOS on boot up
 - Press CTRL-ALT-F7 to open Advanced Options
 - Main - Boot Features - Quick Boot => Disabled
 - Advanced - Intel Advanced Menu - CPU Configuration - Software Guard Extentsions (SGX) => Disabled